 From this point, the trail gets even steeper.
 Follow the switchbacks up the hill.

 The trail will level out for a little bit, then will quickly climb back up the next hill.
 The final push to the summit…

 – Mt.
 Wire is named after Lester Wire, an SLC policeman who, in 1912, developed the first red-green traffic light

 – Mt.
 Wire used to be identified by two large, plain white billboards, which were actually passive microwave repeaters.
 These structures were used to bounce microwave signals over the mountain to the northeastern parts of Utah.

 – The microwave billboards were removed in 2013 due to people vandalizing them.

 – Mt.
 Wire is an old air beacon, that has long been out of service.

-– Evidence of the air beacon is still present, as old electrical wire can still be been, along with breaker boxes.
+– Evidence of the air beacon is still present, as old electrical wire can still be seen along with breaker boxes.

 – You can still climb up to the top of the old air beacon, but be sure to have someone “spot” you in case you slip.

+A perfect late Spring hike!
 On the summit with Charlie, looking West.
 You can clearly see the Oquirrh Mountains and the SLC Valley.
 The summit is almost always windy.
-Be sure to bring a light jacket.
+Be sure to bring a light jacket